TakesxiSximada/custom_settings/README.rst

    1

-If you specify True in use_environ, if it does not exist in settings_custom, acquired from the os.environ.
+If you specify True in `use_environ`, if it does not exist in settings_custom, acquired from the os.environ.

 .. code-block::